aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     scanWindowSizes?: Array<number>;

     /**
      * Similarity coefficient depends on how homogeneous barcodes are.
-Use high value for for clear barcodes.
+Use high value for clear barcodes.
 Use low values to detect barcodes that ara partly damaged or not lighten evenly.
 Similarity coefficient must be between [0.5, 0.9]
      */
     similarity?: number;